 The purpose of the Statewide Speed Limit Vision Project was to develop a vision for setting speed limits supported by cities, counties, user groups, public safety and enforcement.

 Speed limits stimulate a lot of discussion.
 They shape our communities, influence how we use our transportation network, and impact safety.
 With so many variables, how can we agree on how speed limits should be set?
 With this question in mind, and an eye for the future, leadership teams for city and county engineering associations requested that the State Aid Division of the Minnesota Department of Transportation (MnDOT) help facilitate a conversation about speed limits.
-The purpose of this effort was to help develop a consistent and united statewide vision for setting speed limits supported by a diverse group of stakeholders, partners and users.

-In Minnesota, we believe that
+- Shared values: In Minnesota, we believe that:

 - Promotion of safety culture, crash severity reduction, surrounding land use, and non-motorized users should be the amongst the highest considerations when determining a road’s speed limit.

 - Achieving driver compliance through the equitable application of engineering, road design, education and enforcement should be considered for all users when determining a road’s speed limit.

 - A vision for speed limits should recognize the different functions roadways provide.